 At a court hearing in Cardiff earlier this month, a judge agreed for the campaign group’s case to be heard as part of a judicial review to be held later this year.

-In 2016, the Cumbria-based property development company Land and Lakes somehow secured planning permission from Isle of Anglesey County Council for a £120million “world-class leisure village”.
+In 2016, the Cumbria-based property development company Land and Lakes secured planning permission from Isle of Anglesey County Council for a £120million “world-class leisure village”.

 The plans entail 500 cabins, shops, restaurants, bars, and a “tropical-style” swimming pool.